serverless/blog/posts/2017-04-12-serverless-v1.11.0.md

 ---
-title: Improved CI / CD support with new package command, CloudWatch Log event support with Serverless v1.11
+title: New in Serverless v1.11 - Trigger Functions with CloudWatch Events, Improved CI/CD Support with New Package Command & More
-description: New package command, CloudWatch Log event support, and more in the Serverless Framework v1.11 release.
+description: New package command, CloudWatch Log event support and more in the Serverless Framework v1.11 release.
 date: 2017-04-12
 layout: Post
 authors:
   - PhilippMuns
 ---

-We're proud to announce that we've just released v1.11 of the Serverless Framework!
+We're excited to announce that we've just released v1.11 of the Serverless Framework!

-Let's take a look at all the new features and improvements.
+Here's an overview of the new features and improvements.

 ## Highlights of 1.11.0